CirinAlex/UART-DMAcontroller-Memory-interconnected-via-APB/README.md

 The DMA controller signals the external system when\
 - RX memory buffer is full (RXI)
 - All bytes in TX memory buffer is finished transmitting.
-(TXI)
-\
+(TXI).

 This helps the external system to update the memory buffer to continue data transfer.